-July 1, 1863, during the American Civil War the Battle of Gettysburg began.
+July 1, 1863, the Battle of Gettysburg started during the American Civil War.

 July 2, 1964, the Civil Rights Act of 1964 was signed by President Lyndon B. Johnson.
 The law prohibited discrimination on the basis of race.